00f2ff/scala-processing-starter/README.md

 # scala-processing-starter

-This project provides a simple Scala wrapper around Processing 3.x.x, and is intended to run in **IntelliJ**.
+This project provides the tools required to get started with Processing 3.x.x, and is intended to run in **IntelliJ**.
 Generally, figuring out how to either run Processing in IntelliJ or run Processing with Scala can be a huge pain, so hopefully this project helps